Soldiers of Aryan Culture: Organizational structure

 The Soldiers of Aryan Culture operate both inside and outside prison walls and are classified as a security threat group.
 SAC "officers" outside of prison stay in contact with those inside correctional facilities and communicate orders via phone.

 The gang is organized by a paramilitary-esque ranking structure consisting of generals, captains, lieutenants, sergeants and soldiers.
 The more criminal activity that a member engages in, the more likely they'll advance to a higher rank.
 According to the Southern Poverty Law Center, SAC members rose through the ranks by committing violence against Hispanic and black inmates chosen at random.

-SAC accepts new members by invitation only from a lieutenant or sergeant within tge organization.
+SAC accepts new members by invitation only from a lieutenant or sergeant within the organization.
 These prospective members are required to complete a six-to-twelve-month period of missions.
 These orders typically call for attacks on other inmates.
 Once the mission is complete and the member is approved, they receive a SAC "patch" (tattoo) of the group's insignia: a swastika interwoven with an Iron Cross – sometimes accompanied by the initials "SAC".
 There also exist special patches for certain deeds, such as the SS bolts.

 Ideology

-Unlike most other white supremacist prison gangs such as the Aryan Brotherhood and the Nazi Lowriders, the SAC has a prominent anti-Semitic rhetoric within its values.
+Unlike most other white supremacist prison gangs such as the Aryan Brotherhood and the Nazi Lowriders, the SAC has a prominent antisemitic rhetoric within its values.
 For the Soldiers of Aryan Culture, hatred towards Jews is rather common.

 The SAC code of conduct requires its members to attack known sex offenders and informants.
 Additionally, members are forbidden from cooperating with law enforcement and engaging in miscegenation, unless the gang leadership approves of it.